|Learn how to develop a plan for communication to raise awareness about community issues and your organization's accomplishments.|

 - Geography.
 You might want to focus on a whole town or region, on one or more neighborhoods, or on people who live near a particular geographic or man-made feature.

 - Employment.
 You may be interested in people in a particular line of work or in unemployed people.

 - Health.
 Your concern might be with people at risk for or experiencing a particular condition – high blood pressure, perhaps, or diabetes – or you might be leveling a health promotion effort – “Eat healthy, exercise regularly” – at the whole community.

 - Behavior.
 You may be targeting your message to smokers, for example, or to youth engaged in violence.

-For instance, in the 1970’s, advocates wanted to stop Nestle from selling baby formula and paying doctors and nurses to recommend it to parents in the developing world; since most parents couldn’t afford formula after the free samples ran out, and many didn’t have clean water to mix it with, the practice led to large numbers of unnecessary infant deaths.
+For instance, in the 1970s, advocates wanted to stop Nestle from selling baby formula and paying doctors and nurses to recommend it to parents in the developing world.
+Most parents couldn’t afford formula after the free samples ran out, and many didn’t have clean water to mix with it, so the practice led to large numbers of unnecessary infant deaths.
 Rather than target Nestle or the medical professionals who were selling the formula, advocates aimed at Nestle’s customers around the world, instituting a boycott of Nestle products that lasted for over ten years.
 Ultimately, the company agreed to change its practices.